vanheaven-ui/SQLZOO/README.md

 ### 🔨 Steps
 - Clone or download the repository to a local directory on your computer by following the Github instructions.
+- Or copy the queries from the files in this repository.
 - Then Open your browser and load this [LINK](https://sqlzoo.net/wiki/SELECT_basics).
 - Use the left navigation sidebar to choose the topical questions with their quizzes.
 - Copy the code from your editor into the SQLZoo editor taking caution to match the question with the respective query copied.